FrostMiser/Frostica-Adventure-Bot/README.md

 * !forage - Forage in the area for materials.
 * !char - Shows information about your character.
 * !inv - Displays your inventory.
+* !craft <item> - Craft an item using items in your inventory.
+* !recipes - Display a list of crafting recipes.

 ## Player Commands (not complete)
 * !map - Display the map of the area around you.